-Upon instruction, the EA will consider the facts in the case and will provide a report to the IP, outlining their professional view.
+Upon instruction, the EA will consider the facts in the case and will provide a report outlining their professional view.
 The EA will consider all material evidence when reaching that view, including any evidence which conflicts with their professional opinion (for example, the view of another professional or expert).
 The EA will comment on such evidence within the report.

 The EA will make clear when a question or issue is outside of their expertise and where they are not able to reach a definitive opinion, for example, because there is insufficient evidence.

 Generally it is not appropriate for an EA to express a view on whether conduct amounts to a disciplinary offence.